Joe Gaetjens: Film controversy

 Gaetjens, although light-skinned, was portrayed by "dark-skinned" Haitian actor Jimmy Jean-Louis in the 2005 film The Game of Their Lives.
 He was also depicted as a practitioner of Voodoo, which outraged his family, leading them to proclaim how ludicrously inaccurate the interpretation was.
 In reality, Gaetjens, like most Haitians, grew up as a Catholic and went to church every Sunday.
 His sister, Mireille, voiced her displeasure and condemned the notion over a phone interview by saying: "Our family traded rum and coffee and ran schools...
 No family member was into voodoo.
 I've never even seen voodoo being practiced.
 Nobody in the family has ever even set foot in a voodoo church!"

 Personal life

 When Gaetjens first arrived in the US from Haiti, he was mistaken for Belgian of the Flemish-speaking part of the country, due to the sounding of his surname ending in -tjens and the fact that migration in waves from Belgium were common during the 19th century.
 However, his great-grandfather was from Bremen of northern Germany and the Gaetjens name is not common in Flanders.
-Although, a variant does exist over Germany's northern border in Denmark as Gätjens.
+A variant does exist over Germany's northern border in Denmark as Gätjens.

 Gaetjens was a fluent speaker of French, Spanish and English.